Evaluation of Canadian Oil and Gas Properties

 We reserve the right to substitute course instructors as necessary.

-Liam O’Brien, P.Eng., is a Petroleum Engineer with five years of reserve and resource evaluation experience at Sproule, and is a key member of the commodity pricing forecast team.
+Liam O’Brien, P.Eng., is a Petroleum Engineer with several years of reserve and resource evaluation experience at Sproule.
+He also drives the Strategic insights team and spearheads Sproule’s monthly commodity price forecast reports and other special market reports.
 Liam has been teaching with Sproule Training since 2017 and has a B.Sc. in Mechanical Engineering from the University of Calgary.

 Tamara Warren, P.Eng., is a Petroleum Engineer with four years of reserve and resource evaluation experience at Sproule with a focus on Western Canadian Sedimentary Basin assets.
 Tamara has been teaching with Sproule Training since 2017 and has a B.Sc. in Chemical Engineering from the University of Calgary.